Berlin Missionary Society: Founding

-The Society supported work in South Africa, China and East Africa.

 South Africa

 The Berlin Missionary Society was one of four German Protestant mission societies active in South Africa before 1914.
 It emerged from the German tradition of Pietism after 1815 and sent its first missionaries to South Africa in 1834.
 There were few positive reports in the early years, but it was especially active 1859–1914.
 It was especially strong in the Boer Republics.
 World War I cut off contact with Germany, but the missions continued at a reduced pace.
 After 1945 the missionaries had to deal with the decolonisation of Africa and especially with the apartheid government.
 At all times the BMS emphasized spiritual inwardness, and puritanical values such as morality, hard work and self-discipline.
 It proved unable to speak and act decisively against injustice and racial discrimination and was disbanded in 1972.

 Free State and Northern Cape

-The BMS sent its first missionaries to South Africa in 1833.
+The BMS began the training of its first missionaries in 1829, with assistance from missionary societies in Pomerania and East Prussia.
+The first five, A. Gebel, J. Schmidt, R.T.
+Gregorowsky, G.A.
+Kraut and A.F.
+Lange, were sent to South Africa in 1883 to establish the first BMS mission station, Bethanien (Bethany), in the Orange Free State.

 Missionaries with ties to Berlin had been working there with the London Missionary Society and Rhenish Missionary Society, making South Africa an obvious choice, with the initial objective being to set up a mission to the Tswana.
 Upon arriving in the southern Free State, and on advice from the London Mission Society's G.A.
 Kolbe at Philippolis, it was decided instead to establish a mission amongst the Korana at a spot on the Riet River, which they named Bethanien, in September 1834.

 From Bethanien missionaries founded a station at Pniel on the Vaal River in 1845, which would be at the centre of South Africa's diamond discoveries in 1869–70.